 The Robert Dana-Anhinga Prize for Poetry

-The Anhinga Prize for Poetry has been offered annually since 1983 for a manuscript of original poetry in English.
+The Robert Dana-Anhinga Prize for Poetry (formerly the Anhinga Prize for Poetry) has been offered annually since 1983 for a manuscript of original poetry in English.
 The competition is open to writers from all regions.
-The winner will receive $2000, a reading tour of selected Florida colleges and universities, and the winning manuscript will be published by Anhinga Press.
+The winner receives $2000 and a reading tour of selected Florida colleges and universities, and the winning manuscript will be published by Anhinga Press.

 - Reading fee for each manuscript is $25 for hardcopy entries, $28 for electronic ones.